aedoardo1990/Gagarin/README.md

 #### Music toggle

 It would be nice to add a music toggle with the Anthem of Soviet Union or other famous Soviet songs, that the player could decide to switch on/off.
-This would help to recreate the atmosphere of the past glory of USSR.
+This would allow to recreate the atmosphere of the past glory of USSR.

 #### Background image